 As I mentioned earlier, it’s best to use a tripod to do this!

 Always start by checking your camera is in Aperture Priority mode.
 This is the mode we use for all HDR images.
-It will usually be a big A on the mode dial on top of your camera.

 For those with Auto-bracketing:

 You will want to turn Auto-bracketing on.
 This is done inside the settings and it differs for each camera.
 I have a tutorial here on how to setup Auto-bracketing for the Nikon D800.
 I suggest setting it to -3, -2, -1, 0, +1, +2 and +3.
 With camera sensors becoming incredibly powerful you can get by in 90% of circumstances by shooting with -2, 0 and +2.
 But if you want to cover all your bases shoot -3 to +3 as with the digital age you can easily store the files on a hard drive.
 It’s better to have them in your Photo vault then to wish you had taken them, trust me!
 You will also need to put the camera in Aperture Priority (A) mode.
 Next, see section below What Aperture to choose?